snacktavish/TreeToReads/docs/tutorial.md

 ## Configuration
 All the necessary parameters for TTR are specified in a configuration file.
-In this tutorial we will walk though the parameter arguments in the "ttr.cfg" example file.
+In this tutorial we will walk though the parameter arguments in the "example.config" example file.

 * Choose a phylogeny (we will use example/simtree.tre).
 Include the full path to the tree file in either newick or nexus in the configuration file.
 ```